 SAT prep classes cost money, and it may simply be too much for you or your family.
 On the other hand, if you choose to self-study, the only investments you’ll make (if you even feel the need to) are prep books.
 And very often, you can find used or second-hand books from your classmates or neighbors.

-Self-studying for the SAT brings you a freedom and flexibility you won’t have in prep classes.
+Self-studying for the SAT brings you freedom and flexibility you won’t have in prep classes.
 When self-studying, you can choose when, where, how, with who, and what to practice.
 This may be helpful for some students who want to focus on specific skills or sections.

-In addition, if there were any unexpected events that pushed back your test (like the COVID-19 crisis in the 2020-2021 testing season), you don’t need to worry about forgetting all the important things you learnt a few months ago.
+In addition, if there were any unexpected events that pushed back your test (like the COVID-19 crisis in the 2020-2021 testing season), you don’t need to worry about forgetting all the important things you learned a few months ago.
 You’ll have all the materials you need to keep learning and improving.

 Lastly, consider if prep classes are really necessary.
 Do you only learn or improve when you’re guided by a teacher or other professional?
 Or do you perform just fine with individual online research and practice?

-In my opinion and through my personal experience, knowing how to practice and practicing often is the fool-proof strategy towards getting a good score.
+In my opinion and through my personal experience, knowing how to practice and practicing often is the fool-proof strategy for getting a good score.
 Though prep classes do give you a certain structure and some resources, you can also find these yourself.

 Therefore, carefully consider whether or not you want to self-study, and proceed accordingly.
 But in any case, this blog post will be helpful for you to learn what skills you should be working on and how to practice them.